miliarch/templatized-directory-generator/README.md

 Create DIRs from templates defined in templates.json

 positional arguments:
-  template    Template to use for DIR structure dir_name    Name for parent directory in base DIR defined by template
+  template    Template to use for creating DIR structure dir_name    Name for parent directory in template defined base DIR

 optional arguments:
   -h, --help  show this help message and exit
 ```

 ## Creating Templates
 Simply move or copy templates.json.example to templates.json in the program directory, and modify as necessary.
-Paths are built using string concatenation, so only base_dir should an absolute path.
+Only base_dir should an absolute path, all other paths are relative.

 If no path is specified as base_dir in a template definition, dir_name and all sub_dirs/files will be created in the current directory.

 ## Example JSON (./templates.json)
 ```
 {
     "template1": {
+        "base_dir": "/home/miliarch/exampledir",
         "sub_dirs": [
             "test1/",
             "test1/level2/",